YeSorno919/CPAC-Net/README.md

 ## 🔨Training

 ### Train Segmentation Model
+First，Remember to copy all files in the utils directory to a subfolder at the same level as the training code！

 Use **train_xxx.py** to train the segmentation model.
 Please pay attention to the file path of the registration model, and automatic testing will be performed after training to obtain experimental results.

  ⚠️ Note: The beginning of the **train_xxx.py** file describes the function of this training script, including the full version of CPAC-Net and various ablation experiments.